Text Link

 There are also support groups for specific eating disorders, such as bulimia support groups, anorexia support groups, binge eating support groups, and ARFID support groups.

-Joining an eating disorder support group offers many benefits, such as providing:2
+Benefits of joining an eating disorder support group

 Eating disorder support groups can be beautiful and meaningful sites of community that may provide you with support for a short time or for many years.
 You may discover just what a difference a positive support group can make in your life and your recovery.